happygoluckycodeeditor/twittersentimentanalysistottorikankou/README.md

 Looks good to me, however, as you can see, the tweets are in Japanese and the Natural Language processing packages cannot process Japanese yet, so we will translate all the tweets to English!
 ![image](https://user-images.githubusercontent.com/110551323/220213062-b4b559d3-b989-4a88-8f14-b9228c7b8dd6.png)

-We have successfully translated all the tweets from Japanese to english and also created a new CSV file with all the translated data in the english column
+We have successfully translated all the tweets from Japanese to english and also created a new CSV file with all the translated data in the english column.
+☀️It is important to note that, since we do not translate directly and use machine translation, it might lose some level of accuracy!

 Now lets install some libraries for Sentiment analysis, I like NLTK and TRANSFORMERS